-Ripple is the company that created XRP, which is a high-speed payment coin used around the world.
-Some experts believe that XRP and not Bitcoin is the future of digital currency because of its speed and cost.
+Ripple is the company behind XRP, a high-speed payment coin used to facilitate global payments.
+XRP is one of the most visible and popular digital assets on the market thanks to its loyal community and a growing network of banking partners.
 This article will explore the core elements of Ripple, its purpose, and how its currency, XRP, differs from other digital assets.

 What is Ripple?

-Ripple Labs (Ripple) is a company based in San Francisco.
-Since its foundation in 2004 and its entry into the early crypto market in 2012, Ripple has evolved into a global payments network that offers real-time gross settlements.
-Ripple consists of multiple core elements: RippleNet, a P2P transfer platform, the XRP Ledger, and the cryptocurrency XRP.
+Ripple has evolved significantly since then and now consists of multiple core elements: RippleNet, a P2P transfer platform, the XRP Ledger, and the cryptocurrency XRP.
 We will cover each of these a bit later.

 Did You Know?

 Many people use the term Ripple interchangeably with XRP.
-In actual fact, Ripple is the privately held company that created Ripple Net, which is the network that utilises blockchain technology to facilitate transfers of the XRP cryptocurrency.
+In reality, Ripple is the privately held company that created Ripple Net, the XRP Ledger and the XRP digital currency.

 What is the purpose of Ripple?

-While many aspects of our lives, such as postal mail or photography, have made a seamless transition into a digital form, the transfer of fiat across borders has always been a reasonably clunky process.
-At present, to transfer international transactions, banks use the Society for Worldwide Interbank Financial Telecommunications (SWIFT).
-Unfortunately, this method can be quite expensive.
-Ripple’s purpose is to speed up and smooth out the currency transfer process while decreasing associated costs.
+While many aspects of our lives, such as postal mail (email) or photography (selfies), have made a seamless transition into a digital form, the transfer of fiat across borders has always been a reasonably clunky process.
+At present, to transfer international transactions, many banks use the Society for Worldwide Interbank Financial Telecommunications (Swift).
+Unfortunately, this method can be quite expensive and transactions can sometimes take several days to clear.
+This pain point is where Ripple comes into play – to speed up and smooth out the currency transfer process while decreasing associated costs.

 How does Ripple work?

 You can think of RippleNet, Ripple’s Digital Payment Network, as a sort of informal intermediary in transactions.
-This occurs when each person involved in the transaction has a different preferred method of sending and receiving money or uses different currencies.
-Throughout the whole process, though, no physical money moves.
+These middle parties are necessary when each person involved in the transaction has a different preferred method of sending and receiving money or simply uses different currencies.
+However, unlike traditional currencies which may require several intermediaries, RippleNet is built on a decentralised network to streamline the process.

 Let’s take a look at an example.
 Georgia needs to send money abroad to Ted.
-However, because they’re using different currencies or banking methods, direct transfer is inefficient or costly.
-Instead, Georgia provides funds to her ‘agent’, who then alerts Ted’s ‘agent.’
+However, because they’re using different currencies, direct transfer is inefficient or costly.
+Instead, Georgia provides funds to her ‘agent’ – a financial intermediary connected to the RippleNet – who then alerts Ted’s ‘agent.’
 To access the funds, Ted must provide a security code or password.
 Ted’s agent then gives him that amount of funds.

-Because money was never transferred directly from Georgia to Ted and the funds that Ted received came directly from his Agent, Georgia’s Agent now owes Ted’s Agent that money.
+Because money was never transferred directly from Georgia to Ted, Georgia’s agent now owes Ted’s agent that money.
 This is recorded to be paid later, or counter transactions – say Ted needs to give Georgia money in the future – can be made to settle that debt.

 This is the core functionality on which RippleNet operates.
 Instead of fiat currency though, exchanges are made in XRP and recorded on the XRP ledger.